david-rundel/tabpfn_iml/README.md

 # Interpretable Machine Learning for TabPFN

-This repo contains all scripts for the standalone TabPFN interpretable ML package (\texttt{tabpfn_iml}).
+This repo contains all scripts for the standalone TabPFN interpretable ML package.

 The project revolves around [TabPFN](https://github.com/automl/TabPFN) with the corresponding [paper](https://arxiv.org/pdf/2207.01848.pdf).